 What is it all about?

-Britain held a referendum on 23 June 2016 to answer the question: "Should the UK remain a member of the EU, or leave the EU?"
-By a margin of 51.9 per cent to 48.1 per cent, the UK voted to leave the EU (commonly referred to as 'Brexit').
-A breakdown of votes by region is listed below.
+On 23 June 2016, the UK held a referendum to answer the question: "Should the UK remain a member of the EU, or leave the EU?"
+By a margin of 51.9 per cent to 48.1 per cent, the UK voted to leave the EU — commonly referred to as 'Brexit'.

 What is the European Union?